MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * We now avoid displaying collections that could not be validated in Mesh.

-* We now show the toolkit package version in the Uploader Window.
+* We now show the Toolkit package version in the Uploader Window.

 * Uploader build platforms are now stored as per project settings instead of per computer settings.